JeffreyZksun/vagrant_docker/ubuntu_docker_env/mongodb/readme.md

 Getting Started
 ====
-This container runs a mongodb service at port 27017.
+This container runs a mongodb service at port 27017 and rest interface at port 28017.
 You can you a folder in the host os to store the database data.

 	$ docker build -t "jeffreyzksun/mongodb:v3.0.0" .
-	$ docker run --name mongodbserver -p 27017:27017 -v /data/db:/data/db -d jeffreyzksun/mongodb:v3.0.0
+	$ docker run --name mongodbserver -p 27017:27017 -p 28017:28017 -v /data/mongodb:/data/db -d jeffreyzksun/mongodb:v3.0.0

 Connect mongodb with port 27017.